XpiritBV/BlazorBicepWorkshop/Lab2-Blazor.md

         <TrimmerRootAssembly Include="Microsoft.Authentication.WebAssembly.Msal"  />
     </ItemGroup>
     ```
+> Notice the added `TrimmerRootAssembly` line to ensure Msal is included in the published output.

+### 3. Test your code
-> Your project should now compile and run without errors.
+Your project should now compile and run without errors.
 Use `dotnet run` from the 'Server' project to ensure everything works.

+#### Visual Studio
+Start debugging by pressing F5 or select `Start debugging` from the `Debug` menu.
+Or select the option to run without debugging.

+#### VS Code
+- Open the terminal
+- Navigate to the 'Server' project and run the project:

+    ```
+    cd d:\projects\clubcloud\XpiritInsurance\Server

+    dotnet run
+    ```

 ## Adding custom code
 We will now change the scaffolded code, to create some insurance selling functionality.
 To do this, we will add a Web API controller that can serve insurance quotes, and be used to purchase & view insurances.

-### 1. Add Shared code
+### 1. Add shared code to the 'Shared' project
 > The 'Shared' project contains code that is available to both Client and Server.
 This is a great place to store objects that are serialized and sent over the network from client to server or v.v.

 Open the folder 'XpiritInsurance.Shared' and add these files: